johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Global eagerly initialized transport

 One way to avoid having to pass a transport to every distributed actor on creation, would be to use some global state to register the transport to be used by all distributed actors in the process.
-This _seems_ like a good idea at first, but actually is a terrible idea - based on experience from moving an actor system implementation from global to non-global state over many years (during the Akka 1 to 2 series transition, as well as years of migrating off global state and problems caused by the Play framework).
+This _seems_ like a good idea at first, but actually is a terrible idea - based on experience from moving an actor system implementation from global to non-global state over many years (during the Akka 1 to 2 series transition, as well as years of migrating off global state and problems caused by it by the Play framework).

 The idea is similar in spirit to what SSWG projects do with bootstraping logging, metrics, and tracing systems: